acl-org/aclrollingreview/responsibleNLPresearch.md

 Most questions in this checklist address the kinds of information that is often asked by reviewers (e.g. experimental details, annotation protocols, IRB approval, etc.).
 This allows the checklist to serve as a kind of FAQ for the reviewers, pre-empting questions that would otherwise be asked in the author response period.
 Reviewers are asked to use the checklist information as one of the factors in their evaluation.

 ## Guidelines for Answering Checklist Questions

 For each question in the checklist:

 - If you answer "Yes", indicate the section(s) where the information can be found in your paper.
 Note that you do not need to have a separate entitled section in the paper for each of the questions.
 Information about limitations for instance could be part of the conclusion.
 Several questions can indicate the same section (for instance, citation and license for data are likely going to appear in the same (sub)section of your paper).
-- If you answer "No" to the question, provide a justification for why.
+- If you answer "No" to the question, provide a justification for why, or the missing information.

-**Submissions that do not provide either specific relevant sections or justification to the questions relevant for their research may be desk-rejected.**
+**Submissions that systematically fail to provide either specific relevant sections or justification to the questions relevant for their research will be desk-rejected.**

 The list is meant as a point of reflection for the authors.
 You are strongly encouraged to take a look at the checklist early on as it likely will positively influence the way you do your research and write the paper.